facelessuser/pep562/README.md

 A backport of PEP 562.
 Allows controlling a module's `__dir__` and `__getattr__`.
 Useful for deprecating attributes.
 Works for Python 2.7+.
 And while it works on Python 3.7, it is recommended to use the official Python 3.7 implementation where applicable.

+This module can be installed and used as a dependency, or if desired, it is easy to vendor as the license is quite permissible, and the code is contained in a single file.

 ## Install

 Installation is done with `pip`: